-A King bed tends to be best suited for couples.
-In fact, it is the equivalent of each person sleeping in their own Twin XL bed (pushed together).
-The King bed offers each person 8” more space than a Queen sized bed.
-This makes it ideal for Master Bedrooms.
-It may be too large for some individuals.
+A King bed is typically best suited for couples.
+In fact, a King mattress is the equivalent of each individual sleeping in their own Twin XL bed (pushed together).
+The King bed offers each sleeper 8 additional inches of space compared to a Queen sized bed, which makes it ideal for Master Bedrooms, but potentially too large for some individuals.

-The Twin XL is the same width as a Standard Twin but it’s about 5″ longer, making it the same length as a Queen or King.
-It is a nice option for college dormitories or taller children who may have smaller rooms.
-You will also see them in hostels where multiple beds are in one large room.
+The Twin XL has the identical width as a Standard Twin, but it’s approximately 5″ longer, making it the same length as a Queen or King.
+The Twin XL is a solid option for college dormitories or taller children who may have smaller rooms.
+Travelers will also see them in hostels where multiple beds are in one large room.

 Other Size Options